w3c/cogai/demos/nlp/commonsense.md

 Web-mining and crowd sourcing suffer from a lack of consistency and deeper knowledge.
 Large language models generate fluent text, but are incapable of deeper reasoning, and invent plausible responses in the absence of real understanding.

+Human reasoning operates from imperfect knowledge and what's plausible given past experience.
+This uses a patch work of informal knowledge rather than mathematically sound principles.
+It needs to be good enough to understand situations, to make informed guesses as to what will happen next, and to decide on what actions are needed to realise desired outcomes.
+It also needs to know how to revise existing knowledge as new knowledge is learned.

 The quest for comprehensive broad coverage of common sense is perhaps misguided, and we should instead focus on how humans acquire and refine their knowledge, especially in the early years of their lives.

 <p align="center"><b><i>“It is not what you know, but your ability to learn that really matters”</i></b></p>